Uranus's influence on Neptune's exterior mean motion resonances: Summary and Conclusions

 Our results imply that the drop-off in resonance sticking in the high-$a$ scattering TNO population \citep[e.g.,][]{Lykawka:2007} is not a generic outcome of small body scattering dynamics, but is instead a result of Uranus's perturbations on Neptune.
 The exact pattern of destabilization for Neptune's resonances as a result of Neptune-Uranus interactions is complex and has important implications for the behavior of Neptune's resonances during the era of planet migration when interactions between Neptune and Uranus were evolving.
 The overall number of stable distant resonant TNOs captured during migration, the relative stable populations between the distant resonances, as well as the number and distribution of resonant dropouts could be very sensitive to the history of Neptune and Uranus's period ratio.
 Future, large-scale surveys such as the Vera Rubin Observatory's Legacy Survey of Space and Time (LSST) will dramatically improve observational constraints on the distant resonant, scattering, and detached TNO populations \citep[e.g.][]{Ivezic:2019}.
 These observations should reveal complex patterns in the number of temporarily resonant scattering TNOs that reflect the relative strengths of the resonances.
 The revealed distributions of stably resonant and detached TNOs will provide important constraints on the relative orbital histories of Uranus and Neptune.

-{\it Acknowledgements:} This work was supported by NASA (grant 80NSSC19K0785).
+{\it Acknowledgements:} {We thank two anonymous referees for comments and suggestions that improved the manuscript.} This work was supported by NASA (grant 80NSSC19K0785).
 KV acknowledges additional support from NASA (grant 80NSSC21K0376) and NSF (AST-1824869).
 This work used High Performance Computing (HPC) resources supported by the University of Arizona TRIF, UITS, and Research, Innovation, and Impact (RII) and maintained by the UArizona Research Technologies department.

 \facilities{ADS} \software{rebound}